Binance Market Update (2022-09-14)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include AERGO, AKRO, and RVN, up by 37%, 24%, and 21%, respectively.
+Market outperformers include FIRO, TRB, and AERGO, up by 38%, 21%, and 20%, respectively.

 Top stories of the day: